Satakunnan-ammattikorkeakoulu/jobeinabox/README.md

 Before starting the installation, you need to first:

 1. Have Moodle 3.x server running and have administrator rights to that Moodle server
-2. Have a Ubuntu (20.04) server ready where we can setup the Jobe server.
+2. Have a Ubuntu server ready where we can setup the Jobe server.
 The most optiomal solution would be to have the Jobe server installed in the same network as the Moodle server to get best security and performance.

 ## Steps

 Installation is fairly straightforward:

-1. Install Jobe in it's own Ubuntu 20.04 server
+1. Install Jobe in it's own Ubuntu server
 2. Install the Moodle plugin, required other plugin and configure the Moodle plugin to send calculations into the Jobe server

 ## 1 / 2: Installing Jobe Server

-SSH into the Ubuntu 20.04 server where you will install Jobe.
-For best performance and security **this needs to be** a new server without anything else running on it.
-Before going further, check that you have Git installed with `git --version`.
-If it is not found, install Git first:
+SSH into the Ubuntu server where you will install Jobe.
+For best performance, security and to not lose any other work **this needs to be** a new server without anything else running on it.

+First, start by updating the server and installing Git:

 ```
 sudo apt update